 By now the dialogue has become a monologue.

-The same Greek word means both condemnation and judgment.
+The same Greek verb (κρίνω) can means to separate, to select or to condemn, and to approve and to judge.
 God’s purpose is not to condemn but to save.

 Individuals judge themselves by hiding their evil deeds from the light of Christ’s holiness.